Ruth Bowman appears in the following:

 In its May/June issue of 1970, Art in America published a feature by Carl Carmer entitled, “A Panorama of ...

 Art is no stranger to socio-political subject matter, as exemplified by pieces like Picasso’s Guernica.
-But can the role of the artist go ...
+But can the role of the artist go beyond expression?
+Can artists truly effect change?
+Art critic and representative of the Emergency Cultural Government, Max Kozloff, grapples with some of these issues in this interview ...

 Tuesday, June 02, 1970